 Based on discussions across jurisdictions, we know that swimming, running, walking and cycling participation hours in urban and peri-urban parks are strongly related to population size, as most visitors to these parks are locals.
 This means that participation ratios across all regions would be higher than those shown in Table 11 if the tourism survey data were able to be disaggregated by region.
-It also means that the figures shown in Table 11 largely reflect the distribution of activities shown in Table 1, excluding those activities listed as Parks and Wildlife data.
+It also means that the figures shown in Table 11 largely reflect the distribution of activities shown in Table 1.

-Seaboard activities (going to the beach, fishing and so on) dominate coastal areas and are allocated solely to these regions.
+Seaboard activities (going to the beach, fishing and so on) dominate coastal areas and are allocated to these regions.
 Consistent with the results of the activity-based evaluation, regions with larger economic contributions from nature-based outdoor activity generally have larger populations, are sites for nature-based outdoor activities with higher economic value (water sports), or both.

-Our evaluation found that nature-based outdoor activity is a means of moving income from urban to regional areas in Western Australia.
+Our evaluation found that nature-based outdoor activity is a means of moving income from urban to regional areas in South Australia.
 Regional expenditure creates a redistribution of wealth between the place of origin and the recreation destination.